iorate/zod-tuple-with-optional/README.md

 # zod-tuple-with-optional

-A [Zod](https://github.com/colinhacks/zod) extension that provides tuple validation with support for trailing optional elements.
+An extension for [Zod](https://github.com/colinhacks/zod) 3 that provides tuple validation with support for trailing optional elements.

 ## Installation